-10.11 Speed ramp tuning
+11.6 Speed ramp tuning

 - 1. The speed command is applied to the speed controller through a speed ramp.
 The ramp function contains two increments (up and down) which express the motor acceleration and deceleration per second.
 If the increments are very high, they can cause an overcurrent fault during acceleration and an overvoltage fault during deceleration.
 In the "Speed" scope, you can see whether the "Speed Actual Filtered" waveform shape equals the "Speed Ramp" profile. - 2.
 The increments are common for the scalar and speed control.
-The increment fields are in the "Speed loop" tab and accessible in both tuning modes.
-Clicking the "Update target" button applies the changes to the MCU.
-An example speed profile is shown in Figure 29.
-The ramp increment down is set to 500 rpm/sec and the increment up is set to 3000 rpm/sec. - 3.
-The start-up ramp increment is in the "Sensorless" tab and its value is usually higher than that of the speed loop ramp.
+The increment fields are in the "Speed & Pos" tab and accessible in both tuning modes.
+Clicking the "Update Target" button applies the changes to the MCU.
+An example speed profile is shown in Figure 36.
+The ramp increment down is set to 500 rpm/sec and the increment up is set to 3000 rpm/sec.

-10.12 Open loop startup
+11.7 Open loop startup

 - 1. The start-up process can be tuned by a set of parameters located in the "Sensorless" tab.
 Two of them (ramp increment and current) are accessible in both tuning modes.
 The start-up tuning can be processed in all control modes besides the scalar control.
 Setting the optimal values results in a proper motor startup.
-An example start-up state of low-dynamic drives (fans, pumps) is shown in Figure 30. - 2.
+An example start-up state of low-dynamic drives (fans, pumps) is shown in Figure 37. - 2.
 Select the "Startup" recorder from the FreeMASTER project tree. - 3.
 Set the start-up ramp increment typically to a higher value than the speed-loop ramp increment. - 4.
 Set the start-up current according to the required start-up torque.
 For drives such as fans or pumps, the start-up torque is not very high and can be set to 15 % of the nominal current. - 5.
 Set the required merging speed-when the open-loop and estimated position merging starts, the threshold is mostly set in the range of 5 % ~ 10 % of the nominal speed. - 6.
 Set the merging coefficient-in the position merging process duration, 100 % corresponds to a half of an electrical revolution.
 The higher the value, the faster the merge.
 Values close to 1 % are set for the drives where a high start-up torque and smooth transitions between the open loop and the closed loop are required. - 7.
 Click the "Update Target" button to apply the changes to the MCU. - 8.
-Select "SPEED_FOC" in the "M1 MCAT Control" variable. - 9.
+Switch to the "Control Structure" tab, and enable the "Speed FOC". - 9.
 Set the required speed higher than the merging speed. - 10.
 Check the start-up response in the recorder. - 11.
 Tune the start-up parameters until you achieve an optimal response. - 12.
 If the rotor does not start running, increase the start-up current. - 13.
 If the merging process fails (the rotor is stuck or stopped), decrease the start-up ramp increment, increase the merging speed, and set the merging coefficient to 5 %.

-10.13 BEMF observer tuning
+11.8 BEMF observer tuning